 Since most players are already familiar with the rules, and the setup is quite simple, Monopoly is a convenient game to play.
 Telestrations is also incredibly straightforward, especially since there is no strategy or learning curve — it's all about fun.
 On the other hand,Camel Up has many pieces and parts that can take some time to get organized, and it takes a little while to learn the rules from scratch.
 However, it's relatively simple to play and teach new players once you figure it out.

 Board games are always a great way to bring friends and family together.
-The games that we tested made us laugh, smile, and get in the occasional argument.
+The games that we tested made us laugh, smile, and get into the occasional argument.
 There are countless options out there, but this selection should cover the bases for anyone looking to try out a new game the next time you get together for a game night.

 — Ben Skach